thumbliner/thumbliner/work.md

 ---

-> “Craftsmanship might be defined simply as the desire to do something well, for its own sake.”<br>
+> “Craftsmanship... the desire to do something well, for its own sake.”<br>
 > — Matthew B. Crawford

 ---